NCToader/DeepSpineTool/README.md

         * `M3`
      * ...

-## Installation for Windows 10
-The previous instructions can be used to run our application in any operating system that supports its dependencies.
-We also provide an executable ready to run in Windows 10.
-To use this executable:
-1. Download `DeepSpineTool executable win10.zip` from https://bit.ly/2WlCiFc
-2. Extract the previous file
-3. Download our models (`models.zip`) from https://bit.ly/2WlCiFc
-4. Extract the previous file in `DeepSpineTool executable win10`

-After the previous steps, folder structure should be:
- * `DeepSpineTool executable win10`
-     * `DeepSpineTool.exe`
-     * `models`
-        * `M1`
-        * `M2`
-        * `M3`
-     * ...

 ## Usage
 To present our application functionality, we provide a sample project.
 It can be downloaded from: https://bit.ly/2WlCiFc (`sample.scn`)

 #### Running the application
-* To start the tool, use the following command (if using the executable: Open `DeepSpineTool.exe`):
+* To start the tool, use the following command (if using the executable: Open `DeepSpineTool.bat`):
     > python main.py

 * Once the main window appears, in the upper menu, open the sample project with  `Scene` > `Load` and accept the prompt message.